8BitVino/mapmaker/readme.md

 # MapMaker

 ## Background
-MapMaker is a map-making utility designed for the AgonLight and Console8 systems, written entirely in BBC Basic with VDP MODE 8.
+MapMaker is a map-making utility designed for the AgonLight 2 and Console8 systems, written entirely in BBC Basic with VDP MODE 8.
 Mode 8 was chosen to showcase large 16x16 bitmaps with 64-color support.
 The release (V1.0) playfield is 15x15 wide - but future versions of editor will allow bigger and smaller maps.
 Create your own maps in the **mapmaker.bas** editor and then use the **game.bas** template to create your own game.

 ## System Requirements
 - Tested on (pre-compiled) **Fab Agon Emulator 0.9.12**
-- Tested on **AgonLight2** with VDP/MOS 1.04
+- Tested on **AgonLight 2** with VDP/MOS 1.04
 - *Should* work on **Console 8** VDP 2.3.0

 ## Editor controls